-"1909" -- hidden inside design along bottom left; perhaps the date when the design was created.
+"1909" -- hidden inside flying machine along bottom left; the date likely refers to the invention of the flying machine by Glenn Hammond Curtiss.

 Various celtic knots and coats of arms border the design.